Personal Financial Planning Example: The Situation

 If it doesn't, you have to go back to step 1 and change where you are putting your money and/or prioritize your goals.

-The reason this makes your financial life easy is two fold:
+This makes your financial life easy two ways:

 When you get a pay increase you'll automatically know how much to increase the amount going towards each goal.
 I.e. If Conor gets a raise, he simply multiplies his new income by 25%, adjust his payments, and moves on with this life.
 Its instant accountability and reduces stress.